 Narrative Structure and Function

 The structure of each mode also encourages a different relationship to language.
 A plot-driven story requires clarity, efficiency, and propulsion.
 Sentences serve scenes, scenes serve chapters, and each chapter carries the plot forward.
-A character-driven story, by contrast, may meander through perception, oscillate between memory and present time, and prize tone over tempo.
+A character-driven story, on the other hand, may meander through perception, oscillate between memory and present time, and prize tone over tempo.

 Neither is inherently superior.
 Each of these narrative modes enables a different kind of reading—a different encounter with story, time, and consequence.